GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

   </figcaption>
 </figure>

 Why would you want a user to install your app?
-The same reason you’d want a user to install your app from any app store.
+The same reason you'd want a user to install your app from any app store.
 Users who install are your most engaged audience.
 Users who install a PWA have better engagement metrics than typical visitors, including more repeat visits, longer time on site and